 As today’s companies are making a genuine effort to address the biases prevalent in their workplaces, research shows that simply acknowledging the existence of bias is not enough to prevent its negative effects.
 To that end, NLI offers a three-step process for reducing the effects of bias: Accept, Label, Mitigate.

 Biases form the invisible lens through which we all subconsciously see the world.
-Accepting your own biases, as well as others’, involves understanding that bias a natural, inevitable part of human cognition — not unique to you, your company, or your employees.
+Accepting your own biases, as well as others’, involves understanding that bias is a natural, inevitable part of human cognition — not unique to you, your company, or your employees.
 Labeling bias using the SEEDS Model® makes it easy to adopt a shared language to call out bias in respectful and meaningful ways.
 Only then does it become possible to target its root cause and effectively mitigate the negative effects of bias.